 How painful is a periodontal cleaning?

 Deep teeth cleaning can be difficult and sometimes uncomfortable, but it should not hurt.
-Before a deep cleaning we will give you local anesthetic, as a gel or an injection.
-This is to ensure that you are comfortable throughout your entire cleaning.
+Before a deep cleaning, we will give you a local anesthetic, such as a gel or an injection.
+This is to ensure that you are kept pain-free and comfortable throughout your entire cleaning.

 Have you noticed that your gums bleed after you brush and floss your teeth?
 Are your gums sensitive to hot and cold foods?
 Call our office for periodontal care today at 910-469-4592.
 You can also schedule an appointment with Dr. French and her team online.
 Our office serves patients from Bladenboro, Clarkton, and Fayetteville, North Carolina.